-Purging refers to using compensatory measures such as vomiting, misusing laxatives, taking diet pills, or engaging in excessive exercise as a means of managing calorie intake.
+Purging involves using compensatory measures such as vomiting, misusing laxatives, taking diet pills, or engaging in excessive exercise as a means of managing calorie intake.
 People with eating disorders may purge to try to avoid weight gain.
 Purging often occurs directly after an episode of binge-eating, but some may purge after eating any quantity of food.

 What Is Purging?